davidkorea/linux/resume.md

 2. Provided customizing solutions of document workflow for premium clients, including reporting templates webpage development, account usage data analysis and visulization.

+3. Deployed Openstack private cloud test environment for team by using 1 controller node, 1 network node, 1 cinder node and 3 compute nodes.
+Visualization based on KVM hypervisor and networking scope implemented by Open vSwitch as a l2 plug-in.
+Instances run on qcow2 format disk which is migrated from vmdk format.

-3. Contributed as a key role in the research of deep natrual language processing algorithm and implemented by tensorflow in a customer Question-answering system project.
+4. Contributed as a key role in the research of deep natrual language processing algorithm and implemented by tensorflow in a customer Question-answering system project.